JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 constant on the limits of other chains to not actually register true offers maybe here "staked my career on SPEEDEX"

+As is made abundantly clear in [this response](https://blog.uniswap.org/wells-notice-response.pdf#page=8) to their SEC investigation, Uniswap "Labs" is a [for-profit C corporation](imgs/comments/uniswap-labs-entity.png) with "leading U.S. institutional investors, such as Paradigm, Andreessen Horowitz, and Union Square Ventures" and "more than 100 employees."
+This document also highlights that the enterprise has kept its algorithms under the oppressive protection of rent-seeking [software licenses](https://github.com/orgs/WhyDRS/discussions/1).

 ------